UnearthedArcana/B_Spells/README.md

 **Vanish** (New)
 (Illusion/Phantasm)

 Level: 1
 Range: 0
-Duration: 1 round/level (max 10 rounds)
+Duration: 1 round, +1 round per 2 levels
 Casting Time: 1
 Area of Effect: The caster
 Saving Throw: None

 This spell turns the caster invisible and makes <PRO_HIMHER> undetectable by normal vision or infravision.
-The spell remains in effect for 1 round/level (max 10 rounds), until it is magically broken or dispelled, or until the recipient talks to or attacks any creature.
-Thus, the invisible being can open doors, eat, climb stairs, etc., but if <PRO_HESHE> attacks or casts a spell, <PRO_HESHE> immediately becomes visible (although the invisibility enables <PRO_HIMHER> to attack first).
+The spell remains in effect for 1 round, +1 round per 2 levels after 1st, level (max 5 rounds at levl 9), until it is magically broken or dispelled, or until the recipient talks to or attacks any creature.
+Thus, the invisible being can open doors, eat, climb stairs, etc., but if <PRO_HESHE> attacks or casts a spell, <PRO_HESHE> immediately becomes visible (although the invisibility enables <PRO_HIMHER> to attack first).~

 ***Notes***:
 **1st level cantrips**: Duration reduced to 1 round